Right-wing populism: United States

-Early antecedents of right-wing populism in the United States during the 19th century include the Anti-Masonic and Know-Nothing Parties.
-The Populist Party (which existed in the 1890s) was a primarily left-wing populist movement.
+In the United States right-wing populism is frequently aligned with evangelical Christianity, segregationism, nationalism, nativism anti-intellectualism and antisemitism.
+The Republican Party, particularly supporters of Donald Trump, includes right-wing populist factions.

 Moore (1996) argues that "populist opposition to the growing power of political, economic, and cultural elites" helped shape "conservative and right-wing movements" since the 1920s.
-Historical right-wing populist figures in both major parties in the United States have included Thomas E. Watson, Strom Thurmond, Joe McCarthy, Barry Goldwater, George Wallace, and Pat Buchanan.
+Historical right-wing populist figures in both major parties in the United States have included Thomas E. Watson, Strom Thurmond, Joseph McCarthy, Barry Goldwater, George Wallace and Pat Buchanan.

+Several of the prominent members of the Populist Party of the 1890s and 1900s, while economically liberal, supported social aspects of right-wing populism.
+Watson, the vice-presidential nominee of the Populist Party in 1896 and presidential nominee in 1900, eventually embraced white supremacy and antisemitism.
+William Jennings Bryan, the 1896 Populist presidential nominee, was socially and theologically conservative, supporting creationism, Prohibition and other aspects of Christian fundamentalism.
+Bradley J. Longfield posits Bryan was a "theologically conservative Social Gospeler".
+An article by National Public Radio's Ron Elving likens the populism of Bryan to the later right-wing populism of Trump.

-In 2010, Rasmussen and Schoen characterized the Tea Party movement as "a right-wing anti-systemic populist movement".
-They added: "Today our country is in the midst of a...new populist revolt that has emerged overwhelmingly from the right – manifesting itself as the Tea Party movement".
-In 2010, David Barstow wrote in The New York Times: "The Tea Party movement has become a platform for conservative populist discontent".
-Some political figures closely associated with the Tea Party, such as U.S. Senator Ted Cruz and former U.S. Representative Ron Paul, have been described as appealing to right-wing populism.
-In the U.S. House of Representatives, the Freedom Caucus, associated with the Tea Party movement, has been described as right-wing populist.
+In 2010 Rasmussen and Schoen characterised the Tea Party movement as "a right-wing anti-systemic populist movement".
+They added, "Today our country [the United States] is in the midst of a...new populist revolt that has emerged overwhelmingly from the right – manifesting itself as the Tea Party movement."
+In 2010 David Barstow wrote in The New York Times, "The Tea Party movement has become a platform for conservative populist discontent."
+Some political figures closely associated with the Tea Party, such as the US senator Ted Cruz and the former US representative Ron Paul, have been described as appealing to right-wing populism.
+In the US House of Representatives the Freedom Caucus, associated with the Tea Party movement, has been described as right-wing populist.

-Donald Trump's 2016 presidential campaign, noted for its anti-establishment, anti-immigration, and anti-free trade rhetoric, was characterized as right-wing populist.
-The ideology of Trump's former Chief Strategist, Steve Bannon, has also been described as such.
+Donald Trump's presidential campaigns in 2016, 2020, and 2024, noted for their anti-establishment, anti-immigration and protectionist rhetoric, have been characterised as right-wing populist.
+The ideology of Trump's former Chief Strategist Steve Bannon has also been described as such.
+Trump's policies and rhetoric have been frequently described as right-wing populist by academics and political commentators.

 Asia-Pacific countries

 Australia

-Australia's main right-wing populist party is One Nation, led by Pauline Hanson, Senator for Queensland.
-One Nation typically supports the opposition Coalition.

-Other parties formerly represented in the Australian Parliament with right-wing populist elements and rhetoric include the Australian Conservatives, led by Cory Bernardi, Senator for South Australia; David Leyonhjelm, Senator for New South Wales; and Katter's Australian Party, led by Queensland MP Bob Katter.

-Some figures within the Coalition have been described as right-wing populists, including former Prime Minister Tony Abbott and Opposition Leader Peter Dutton.